C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Issues.md

-# sample prep
+* is it better to drop value or place 'null'

-where should it be
+* user permissions

-# is it better to drop value or place 'null'
+    * by groups

-# user permissions
+* how to generate multi-experiment reaction networks

-by groups
+* branching and merging version control